 wandb.init().
 If your process doesn't exit successfully, the next time you run it wandb will start logging from the last step.
 Below is a simple example in Keras.

 import keras import numpy as np import wandb from wandb.keras import WandbCallback wandb.init(project="preemptable", resume=True) if wandb.run.resumed: # restore the best model model = keras.models.load_model(wandb.restore("model-best.h5").name) else: a = keras.layers.Input(shape=(32,)) b = keras.layers.Dense(10)(a) model = keras.models.Model(input=a,output=b) model.compile("adam", loss="mse") model.fit(np.random.rand(100, 32), np.random.rand(100, 10), # set the resumed epoch initial_epoch=wandb.run.step, epochs=300, # save the best model if it improved each epoch callbacks=[WandbCallback(save_model=True, monitor="loss")])

-For simplicity we also allow you to set a globally unique string (per project) corresponding to a single run of your script.
+Automatic resuming only works if the process is restarted on top of the same filesystem as the failed process.
+If you can't share a filesystem, we allow you to set a globally unique string (per project) corresponding to a single run of your script.
 It must be no longer than 64 characters.
 All non-word characters will be converted to dashes.

 WARNING: If multiple processes use the same run_id concurrently unexpected results will be recorded and rate limiting will occur.